sammcj/recommendarr/README.md

 > **⚠️ IMPORTANT**: When accessing this application from outside your network, you must open port 3030 on your router/firewall.

+> **⚠️ PORT REQUIREMENT**: The application currently requires mapping exactly to ports 3030 (frontend) and 3050 (API).
+These port mappings cannot be changed without breaking functionality.
+You must map 3030:3030 and 3050:3050 in your Docker configuration.

 ## 🌟 Features

 - **AI-Powered Recommendations**: Get personalized TV show and movie suggestions based on your existing library